nordbearbotdev/Femida/README_ENG.md

 ## 📃 License

 This project is licensed by MIT .
-Look at the [LICENSE] file(https://github.com/nordbearbotdev/Femida/edit/main/License ) to read more information.
+Look at the [LICENSE](https://github.com/nordbearbotdev/Femida/edit/main/License) to read more information.

 ## :mailbox with email: Our resources!